 NatD promotes lung cancer progression by preventing histone H4 serine phosphorylation to activate Slug expression

-Nature Communications (2017)
+Journal: Nature Communications (2017)

-Institution: Nanjing University, China
+Institution: Nanjing University

-Conclusions: The authors report that NatD (N-α-acetyltransferase D) promotes the migratory and invasive capabilities of lung cancer cells in vitro and in vivo.
+Summary: The authors report that NatD (N-α-acetyltransferase D) promotes the migratory and invasive capabilities of lung cancer cells in vitro and in vivo.
 On the other hand, depletion of NatD suppresses the epithelial-to-mesenchymal transition (EMT) of lung cancer cells.
 These findings indicate that NatD is a crucial epigenetic modulator of cell invasion during lung cancer progression.